dlt-science/science-notes/blogs/NetZero/netzero.md

 **Scope 2** emissions, on the other hand, entail indirect emissions associated with the electricity, heating, and cooling consumed by a bank.
 While not originating directly from the bank, Scope 2 emissions are nevertheless a consequence of the bank's operations, highlighting the necessity to transition towards cleaner, renewable energy sources.

 **Scope 3** emissions broaden the horizon, encompassing a web of indirect emissions that result from a bank's value chain.
 This includes emissions linked to the bank's customers, suppliers, and the lifecycle of products and services.
 Thus, a bank's Scope 3 emissions essentially comprise the Scope 1 and Scope 2 emissions of their customers.
-Consequently, it is common to refer to these as 'financed emissions'.
+Consequently, it is common to refer to these as 'financed emissions' {cite}`nationalgrid2023what`.

 `````{margin} **CO2 Equivalent (CO2e)**
   CO2 equivalent, often abbreviated as CO2e, is a crucial measurement that represents a unified metric encompassing various greenhouse gases' impact on global warming.
 `````
-Furthermore, one of the most important metric in ESG world is CO2 Equivalent (CO2e).
+Furthermore, one of the most important metric in ESG world is CO2 Equivalent (CO2e) {cite}`europa2023glossary`.
 It quantifies emissions in terms of the amount of CO2 that would exert an equivalent warming effect over a specified period.
 Understanding CO2e is vital for assessing and mitigating environmental impact.

 In this article, we aim to explore the links between the banking system and its financed emissions.
-The Net Zero Banking Alliance stands at the forefront of this exploration.
+The Net Zero Banking Alliance {cite}`unepfi2023Net` stands at the forefront of this exploration.
 This collaborative coalition of banks and financial institutions is dedicated to mitigating climate change.
 Its primary goal is to address 'Scope 3' emissions, which constitute the largest portion of a bank’s emissions.
 Banks participating in this initiative commit to reducing their CO2e footprint, particularly by focusing on their Scope 3 emissions.
 From the customers' perspective, these are equivalent to Scope 1 and Scope 2 emissions, often termed 'financed emissions.'
 In addition to reducing emissions, these banks support sustainable initiatives.
 This alliance is crucial in reshaping the financial sector's role in environmental conservation.
-Its goals include a 55% reduction in financed emissions by 2030 and, by 2050, balancing any remaining financed emissions with activities that remove an equivalent amount of greenhouse gases from the atmosphere, such as afforestation, reforestation, and carbon capture technologies.
+Its goals include a 55% reduction in financed emissions by 2030 and, by 2050, balancing any remaining financed emissions with activities that remove an equivalent amount of greenhouse gases from the atmosphere, such as afforestation, reforestation, and carbon capture technologies {cite}`unicredit2023our` {cite}`credit2022credit`.

 For financial institutions, joining the Net Zero Banking Alliance is pivotal.
 It goes beyond just meeting regulatory requirements; it establishes credibility, fosters client trust, and attracts eco-conscious investors.
 Embracing sustainability, banks contribute to environmental protection and enhance their long-term viability and resilience against climate-related risks.